cliffeby/DuckpinV001/README.md

 User interest or requirements for the ball-pin interaction data is not known.
 There is no known __Moneyball__ analysis of duckpins.
 It is hoped that a university may have interest in the one-of-a-kind dataset.
 If this data can be captured, JSON or CSV table format stored in the Cloud is likely a good starting point.

 Spoiler alert- The RPI can not reliably detect a ball in multiple frames and often misses gutter balls.
 It can capture and send a video file with multiple ball frames for post-processing.
-For the ball counter, a laser tripwire is being investigated.
+For the ball counter, a laser tripwire was being investigated, but unreliable.
 ### _Tools_
 ####  _Hardware_ #
 + Raspberry Pi Model 3 B ARMv7.1 with 1G RAM 32G MicroSD - $35